OfficeDev/Microsoft-Teams-Samples/samples/connector-generic/nodejs/README.md

       ```bash
        ngrok http -host-header=rewrite 3978
        ```
    4. Make note of the https:// Forwarding URL.
-This URL will be your [BASE_URI] referenced below.
+This URL will be your [BASE_URI] like `https://1234.ngrok.io` which will be used in later steps.

-### Configure your own connector
+**Configure your own connector**

    ![connector_setup](Images/Connector_Setup/Connector_Setup.gif)